pyk595/tp/docs/DeveloperGuide.md

 ##### Aspect: How date type objects are created

 * Alternative 1 (current implementation): "Date" type objects extend `DocumentedDate`.<br>
-    * Pros: We can use polymorphism to modify certain behaviour of each specific child class (i.e. Allowing `BirthDate` objects to be read as recurring dates when necessary.)
+    * Pros: We can modify certain behaviour of each specific child class (i.e. allowing `BirthDate` objects to be read as recurring dates when necessary.)
-    * Less bug prone as each child class is independent of each other.
+        * Less duplicated bugs as each child class is independent of each other.
+        * Less duplicated code as the parent class can hold common methods.
-    * Cons: More overhead as more classes are required, possibly more coupling if code is not written with Liskov Substitution Principle in mind.
+    * Cons: More overhead as more classes are required.

-* Alternative 2: Use `DocumentedDate`, but use other components to differentiate (i.e. `enum` types)
+* Alternative 2: Use `DocumentedDate` for all dates and differentiate using `enum` types
     * Pros: We can standardise all formatting and behaviour strictly, and only use type specific methods when necessary. (i.e. Since `BirthDate` and `RecentDate` objects check for past and current dates only, we do not need to have duplicated code)